 The major subfields of anthropology are cultural anthropology, archeology, anthropological linguistics, and biological anthropology.
 Cultural anthropology studies the development and functions of cultures.
 Archeology studies the objects and artifacts left behind by past societies.
 Anthropological linguistics studies the role of language in society and culture.
 Biological anthropology studies human behavior from an evolutionary perspective.
 All involve both field work and theory.

 The core topics introduce the field of anthropology and give students the skills and understanding to choose and pursue their interests in the specialized topics.
-The Director of Studies will make adaptations based on student ability and schedule.
 On completing the core, students will be able to independently read the historical and academic literature.
 The core topics are:

 Specializations should be discussed with the Director of Studies.
 On completing specializations, students will be able to independently read advanced literature and conduct a final project in that topic.
 Some suggested specializations are: